Get Smart

 Simple Science Behind Ground-Level Ozone

 Nitrogen Oxides are highly reactive and poisonous gases formed by the combustion of fuels.
 Volatile Organic Compounds are any compound of carbon (except those excluded by EPA or with very little reactivity) that participates in photochemical reactions in the atmosphere.
+These emissions come mainly from our gas-powered vehicles, lawn equipment, and oil and gas production.

 Other Air Pollution Coloradans Breathe